How long does it take to produce a painting or drawing?

 I am more than happy to discuss your individual requirements and provide you with an accurate quote.

 As a rough guide:

 Oil Paintings start at £150

 What are the differences between an oil painting and a coloured pencil crayon drawing?

 Pencil drawings (click on picture to see detail):

 - Have little or no background

 - Should be framed behind glass

-- Should not be hung in direct sunlight (can cause the colours to fade)
+- Should not be hung in direct sunlight (can cause the paper to yellow slightly)

 - Are less expensive